NABLA: Neighborhood Adaptive Block-Level Attention: Background

 \subsection{Motivation for NABLA}

-During our experiments with STA, we identified a serious issue of object duplication in high-resolution generation and long video sequences (see the examples~\ref{fig:examle_doubles1},~\ref{fig:examle_doubles2} in Appendix~\ref{generation_examples}).
-This artifact appears in the case of non-optimal STA configuration and is caused by insufficient global attention coverage in the STA approach.
+During our experiments with STA, we identified an essential issue of object duplication in high-resolution generation and long video sequences (see Examples 6 and 7 in Appendix~\ref{generation_examples}).
+This artifact appears in the case of non-optimal STA configuration and is caused by insufficient global attention coverage.
+Finding the optimal configuration is time-consuming, and as we show later, a universally optimal static configuration does not always exist.
 To address this, we hypothesized that an effective sparse attention algorithm must preserve long-range dependencies---connections between tokens distant in space or time.
 However, the semantics of such dependencies are inherently complex, making them infeasible to capture with fixed sparsity patterns.
 While STA provides significant efficiency gains through hardware-aware sparsity, its static nature limits adaptability to diverse video content.
-Figure~\ref{fig:attn_maps} in Appendix~\ref{attn_map_examples} contains examples (\ref{fig:b}~-~\ref{fig:i}) of attention weights which are significantly different from STA pattern (Figure~\ref{fig:sta_masks}).
+Figure~\ref{fig:attn_maps} contains examples (Fig.~\ref{fig:b}--\ref{fig:h}) of attention weights that differ significantly from the static STA pattern (Figure~\ref{fig:sta_masks}).

 We argue that adaptive sparsity is essential: the algorithm must dynamically select sparse connections based on the actual input context.
 This motivates our proposed method, NABLA, which learns context-aware sparsity patterns to maintain global coherence.
-NABLA utilizes downsampled full attention calculation to dynamically select the most valuable blocks separately for each attention head.

-From other side we found, that only adaptive sparsity provides another type of artifacts -- visible borders between areas recovered from neighbouring latent pixels.
-See examples~\ref{fig:examle_edges1},~\ref{fig:examle_edges2} in Appendix~\ref{generation_examples}.
-To address this issue we combine NABLA with STA.
-This combination provides best results with fixed attention sparsity.
-As a result, our final approach achieves both computational efficiency and high-quality generation, addressing the limitations of purely static or dynamic approaches.
+However, simply adopting dynamic sparsity introduces new challenges.
+On the one hand, purely adaptive methods can introduce visible border artifacts between areas recovered from neighboring latent pixels (see Examples 8 and 9 in Appendix~\ref{generation_examples}).
+On the other hand, existing dynamic frameworks often impose significant operational overheads that hinder their practical adoption for both training and inference.